wangzizhe/gan-framework/README.md

 ![](./Framework.png)

+Basic idea is, you have different repositories of different GAN models, if you have chosen one GAN model, you can enter this model's repository and use this GAN model directly.

+In part 1, because different models have different running environment, `environment.yml` will be helpful to install the proper environment for the GAN model which is chosen.

+In part 2, because it is faster to read one file than read many files in a directory, modern models can read a `.zip` file (which contains all images) as input, the `data_preparation.py` provides a general approach to transfer images to a `.zip` file, and the image sizes can be changed with this script.

+In part 3, because every model has different hyperparameters, use `python train.py --help` to check hyperparameters which are needed for this model and meanings of these hyperparameters. `optimize.py` can train and realize hyperparameter tuning automatically.
+After training you can used the trained model to generate images with `generate.py`.

+In part 4, this part can be seen as a whole part, different tools / methods can be coupled to here, for my purpose, a CNN Classifier is coupled after GAN, so that mixed (real or generated) images after data preparation can be sent to the CNN Classifier to check the result.
+Use `data_preparation_classifier.py` to replace specific proportion of real data with fake data in the process of data preparation.

 ### Part 1:

 With part 1 it is easily to **choose different GANs** and **create proper environments** so that this GAN can work smoothly.

+*<u>**Relevant files:**</u>*

+- `environment.yml`

 Exact Python library dependencies are stored in `environment.yml`.
 You can use the following commands with Miniconda3 to create and activate the proper Python environment: